chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 </table>

 ### Part II: Data Adjustment
 We need to generate partition the $(g,t)$ cells in our data according to whether and when they switch treatment.
-Keep in mind that, since the outcome is observable every 4 periods, we need to generate a variable at the (g,t) level through which we can earmark not-yet-switchers (here including never-switchers) and switchers in either a non-missing year or 1, 2, or 3 periods before a non-missing year.
-To generate this partition, we can move along the following steps.
+Keep in mind that the outcome is observable every 4 periods.
+We need to generate a variable at the (g,t) level through which we can earmark not-yet-switchers (here including never-switchers) and switchers in either a non-missing year or 1, 2, or 3 periods before a non-missing year.
+We will use the values of this variable to run `did_multiplegt_dyn` on subsets of our data.
+To define this partition, we can move along the following steps.

 #### a) Identify whether treatment has changed within each group